Kolefn/cantina-autonomous-drone/rl_deeprotor_robomaker_coach_gazebo/README.md

 6. Select the git repository and clone this repository.
 7. Then click create notebook instance button at the button
 8. This takes like 2 min to create your notebook instance.
 Then click on the newly created instance and click on the juypter notebook.
-9. You will see all the github files and now run `deepracer_rl.ipynb`
+9. You will see all the github files and now run `deeprotor_rl.ipynb`
 10. Run clean robomaker & sagemaker commands in the script only when you are done with training.